 You should come out of the cocoon a little bit, Veronica, and have some fun.

 People who like to hunt butterflies are called collezionisti, collectors.
 They hunt down butterflies with a retino, a net, also called acchiappafarfalle.
 To hunt is translated into Italian as cacciare or andare a caccia (to go hunting).

 Andare a caccia di farfalle

 To hunt butterflies

-And that’s it, now you know how to say butterfly in Italian!
+And that’s the end of our lesson on how to say butterfly in Italian!

-❤️ If you liked this lesson on how do you say butterfly in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say butterfly in Italian, consider sharing it with your social media friends who are also studying Italian.